Jos Letschert

 The suffering and struggling man

-Central to my painting and sculpture, especially my work that is related to Greek mythology, are the concepts: “suffering” and “struggling”.
-These concepts have gradually emerged in my work, at least in a part of it.
-I wasn't out to thematize them.
-Actually, I am much too optimistic to accept these themes as guiding principles in my work, I thought.
-It was the Dutch scholar, researcher, publicist, curator and art collector Dr. Lex van de Haterd, who made me aware of the centrality of these concepts in my work.
-At first I rejected his interpretation.
-Of course, my work is about tragic figures in the literature of Homer and other Greek writers.
-I believed that it was not so much the tragedy that attracted me, but that I was mainly concerned with the aesthetic translation of main protagonists into sculpture.
-Thinking it over for a longer period of time, however, I have to admit that the core of my work is indeed the suffering and struggling of mankind: the human condition, in which sorrow and struggle are essential elements.
-We are often weighed down by the human deficit.
+Central to my painting and sculpture, especially in my work related to Greek mythology, are the concepts of "suffering" and "struggling".
+These concepts have gradually emerged in my work, at least in some of it.
+I wasn't out to theme them.
+Actually, I'm far too optimistic to accept these themes as a guideline in my work, I thought.
+It was the Dutch scientist, researcher, publicist, curator and art collector Dr. Lex van de Haterd, who made me aware of the central place of these concepts in my work.
+At first, I rejected his interpretation.
+Of course, my work deals with tragic figures in the literature of Homer and other Greek authors.
+I believed that it was not so much the tragedy that attracted me, but that I was mainly interested in the contemporary and aesthetic depiction of the myths and the people I found there.
+However, when I thought about it longer, I had to admit that the core of my work is indeed the suffering and struggle of man, in the desire for attention and prestige, in the fear of being overlooked, but also in the willingness to sacrifice and devotion.
+The suffering and struggle manifests itself particularly clearly in people's striving to go beyond the limits of human existence, to stretch the beginning and end of existence, to influence the human condition.
+In the myths, the boundaries between life and death are regularly crossed, and people are willing to do a lot to improve their otherworldly perspectives.

-Suffer and struggle are not necessarily polar concepts.
-Suffering means to be in pain, to have sorrow, to be ill.
+"Suffering" and "struggling" are not necessarily polar concepts.
+To suffer means to be in pain, to be sad, to be sick.
 In line with that is the struggle to get back on top, to become healthy and happy again.
-Suffering and struggling of mankind is confronted with faith and doubt, with certainty and uncertainty, with values and dignity, with honesty and unreliability, with trickery and deceit, with devotion and negligence, with hate and with love.
-Nothing human is strange to us, even not to Greek gods and heroes.
-Priamos, the last king of Troy, is torn between pride and humility.
-Kassandra, his daughter, prophetess and priestess of Apollo, despairs of the curse that prevents her prophecies from being believed, which ultimately leads to the downfall of Troy.
-Odysseus is perhaps the most cunning warrior of Greek antiquity, at the same time he is above all other characteristics, a suffering man , a man of sorrow who, despite successes, loses all his companions, and who is ruthlessly confronted with himself at the end of his journey.
-Medea of Kolchis, niece of Kirke, granddaughter of Helios, has become the role of a repulsive person by Euripides.
-She struggled and suffered and she became a bad reputation.
-The German author Christa Wolf however, describes her as victim of a patriarchal power structure, of slander and the spreading of fake news.
-The perspective of the observer is really influential.
-Being attracted to a particular sculpture, painting or drawing, or reacting dismissively, is, in addition to the method of design, often related to the biography of the observer.
+People's suffering and struggling is confronted with faith and doubt, with certainty and uncertainty, with values and dignity, but also, of course, with unreliability and subterfuge, with deceit and negligence, with contempt and hatred.
+Nothing human is alien to us, not even to Greek gods and heroes.
+Priam, the last king of Troy, is torn between his pride and humility.
+Kassandra, his daughter, prophetess and priestess of Apollo, despairs of the curse that prevents her prophecies from being believed, ultimately leading to the downfall of Troy.
+Odysseus is perhaps the most cunning warrior of Greek antiquity, at the same time he is above all other characteristics a suffering man, a man of sorrow who, despite successes, loses all his companions, and who at the end of his journey is relentlessly confronted with himself.
+Medea of Kolchis, daughter of Hekate, niece of Kirke, granddaughter of Helios, has been given the role of a repulsive person by Euripides.
+She struggled and suffered, and she got a bad reputation.
+However, the German writer Christa Wolf describes her as a victim of a patriarchal power structure, of slander and the spread of fake news.
+The observer's perspective is influential.
+Being attracted to a particular sculpture, painting or drawing, or reacting dismissively to it, is, in addition to the way in which it is made, mainly related to the biography of the observer.

-The protagonists in my work are determined by the names I have given them, derived from antique myths, but they are not captured in their original context.
-The concepts they are representing are universal.
-War fanatics, like Agamemnon, are found everywhere in history, unfortunately also in contemporary times.
-They personate violence, ideology and misbehavior.
-Andromache, another example, is the suffering wife of Hektor.
-She represents the tragedies from so many women through violence.
-In my portrayal, she is a universal wife and mother, a victim of political intrigue or ideology.
+The protagonists in my work are defined by the names I have given them, taken from ancient myths, but they are not fixed in their original context.
+The concepts they represent are universal.
+War fanatics, such as Agamemnon, can be found everywhere in history, unfortunately also in the present day.
+They personify violence, ideology, and misbehavior.
+Andromache, another example, is Hector's suffering wife.
+She represents the tragedies of so many women through violence.
+In my portrait, she is a universal wife and mother, a victim of political intrigue and ideology.
 Yes, she could even be a Madonna.
-And Laertes, the former king of Ithaka, and father of Odysseus and Ktimene, personates sorrow.
+And Laertes, the former king of Ithaca, and father of Odysseus and Ktimene, personifies grief.
+The goddess Persephone represents the eternal processes of descent and ascent, rise and fall.
+In this case, it leads back to her abduction by Hades to the underworld (Kathodos) and the happy periodic return to her mother Demeter (Anodos).
+These are concepts – which are widely used in cult communities – that are closely related to the concepts of "flowering" and "dying", to the changing of the seasons as well.
+And what about Briseis, kidnapped by Achilles, after he killed her husband, father and brothers, to make her his concubine and slave.
+Briseïs is the personification of all women who are victims of brutal violence.
+In fact, she is the main character in Homer's drama of the Iliad about the battle for Troy.

-In dominant cultures we see a developmental course of emergence, great flowering, and a phase of decadence that heralds the end, or the transition to another system.
+In dominant cultures, we see a developmental course of emergence, great prosperity and a phase of decadence that announces the end, or the transition to another system.
 Decadence is a process of continuous refinement, until a limit is reached after which decay of values, norms and systems sets in.
-The developments that lead to cultural decay are influenced and strengthened internally and externally.
-Internally through extreme regulatory models, increasing polarization, deterioration of manners, hardening of public and political debate, violence in society, intolerance; externally, the end of a great cultural period is influenced by epidemics, globalization, acts of war, and natural catastrophes.
-This is often accompanied by the start of population flows between countries and continents.
+The developments that lead to cultural decline are influenced and strengthened internally and externally.
+Internally, due to extreme regulatory models, increasing polarization, deterioration of manners, hardening of the public and political debate, violence in society, intolerance, blackmail of governments by organized interest groups, overregulation and a self-reinforcing bureaucracy, the non-imposition of sanctions for transgressive behavior, exploding tax burden, a degenerating performance culture, increase in indulgence and entitlements without strings attached, and a tendency towards ochlocratically oriented deterioration of democracy.
+Externally, the end of a great cultural period is influenced by epidemics, globalization, acts of war and natural disasters.
+This is often accompanied by the onset of population flows between countries and continents.

 Myth as signifier